xitrum-framework/RhinoCoffeeScript/README.rst

     }
   }

-You also cache the generated JavaScript snippet using local cache (you can easily `implement one with LinkedHashMap <http://www.java-blog.com/creating-simple-cache-java-linkedhashmap-anonymous-class>`_) or distributed cache (like `Hazelcast <http://www.hazelcast.com/>`_).
+You can also cache the generated JavaScript snippet using local cache (you can easily `implement one with LinkedHashMap <http://www.java-blog.com/creating-simple-cache-java-linkedhashmap-anonymous-class>`_) or distributed cache (like `Hazelcast <http://www.hazelcast.com/>`_).